troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_characteristic_read">Characteristic Read</a>

 After a Peripherals Characteristics are discovered reading Characteristic values is possible.
-Many BlueCap Characteristic methods are available,
+Many `Characteristic` methods are available,

 ```swift
 // Read a characteristic from a peripheral service